 Traditionally the juicy stems have been cut and applied to blisters from poison ivy or the stings of nettles.

 There are quite a few different explanations for the common name, jewelweed.
 But perhaps it is because of the droplets that leaves produce under certain conditions.
 This process is called guttation, and while the drops look like dew, they are instead produced in special glands on the leaves called hydathodes.
-Look for them early in the morning.
-Zoom in on the picture above to see the diamond-like droplets at specific points on the leaf edges.
+Zoom in on the picture below to see the diamond-like droplets at specific points on the leaf edges--these are the hydathodes.
+This picture was taken early in the morning along the trail.